sisoje/swiftui-interaction-tests/README.md

 A SwiftUI `View` is a data struct, not a view object.
 The `body` is a computed property that recomposes data into new view values.
 The framework handles rendering (imperative shell), so the `View` IS the functional core.

 By capturing the sequence of actions, these tests verify how initial state behaves through the entire data flow.
+By strict TDD definitions, this is a unit test — but it runs through UI testing to activate the SwiftUI runtime.

 ## How It Works